liamdj/spheredefense/README.md

 npm run-script pretty
 ```

+## Code Structure
+World parameters are set in the index.html file to allow global visibility across javascript files.

+Animation, rendering, lighting, and camera controls are all established in render.js

+Object files are all in the object directory under scripts.

 ## Contributing
 The main branch is a protected branch, and pull requests are required to push to it.
 Feel free to fork and create your own branch, however, and develop there in the meantime.